swesemeyer/BenchmarkingETicketingSystems/BETS-Server/README.md

 ## E-Ticket Protocol ##

-The Guasch (2013) protocol has been implemented in a state machine class "ETicket"
+The Guasch (2013) protocol has been implemented in the state machine class "ETicket"

 The parameters available for the ETicket protocol are: